hmgene/mudcookies/README.md

+## Our Missions
+- To learn and digest single-cell algorithms
+- To validate the algorithms using synthetic data
+- To develop a simulator producing realistic data

 ## Vision
 To help synthesize single-cell data for free for poor researchers.
-I had some nice catch-phrases but forgot what they were.

-## Missions
+## Strategies
-### Learn and digest algorithms
-Single-cell RNA tools, best to my short knowledge, perform the following steps:
+Single-cell RNA tools, best to my short knowledge, perform the following steps (standard-like tool names:
-- cell counting (cellranger)
+1. cell counting (cellranger)
-- normalization, reduction, (Seurat::SCTransform)
+1. normalization, reduction, (Seurat::SCTransform)
-- integration, batch correction and reduction (Seurat::Integration, Harmony)
+1. integration, batch correction and reduction (Seurat::Integration, Harmony)
-- interpretation and annotation (GSEA, etc)
+1. interpretation and annotation (GSEA, GO, DESeq2, etc.)
+Using this we develop scalable, reusable pipelines.</br>

+The parameters and models are obtained from the above runs.
-### Make the synthetic data indistinguishable
+And then, we will make some synthetic data indistinguishable from the real one.
-I propose a Bayesian way : Posterior ~ Prior x Model
+We can think of a Bayesian way : Posterior ~ Prior x Model
 1. define and train a model using a real data with a flat (naive) prior
 1. simulate data using posterior predictive distribution
 1. iteratively improve the performance

 ## Value
-Imagine you cannot tell synthetic sc-RNA data from real one.
-Then, we can focus on unknown findings minimizing chores and maximizing productivity.

-## Reward plan
-No inspiring quotes but we appreciate for your contributions.
-All the contributions are carved in a log history.
+The final virtual sequencing machine will cost less with equivalenet power as real single-cell sequencers.

 ## Usueful Links
 [Seurat](https://github.com/satijalab/seurat)